-This upscale bar is located just behind the bandstand on the second floor of the Grand Floridian lobby.
-Cocktails and small plates are available after 1pm.
+This upscale bar is located on the second floor of the Grand Floridian lobby and the decor is inspired by Disney’s Beauty and the Beast.

 Another fine dining option at Disney’s Grand Floridian is Narcoossee’s.
 This restaurant overlooks the lagoon and has a menu focusing on steak and seafood options.
 Please note Narcoossee’s also has a dress code.

 The most elegant of all dining options at Disney’s Grand Floridian, Victoria & Albert’s has been awarded both the AAA Five Diamond Award and the 2018 Forbes Travel Guide Five-Star Award.
 Please note that Victoria & Albert’s does not allow anyone under the age of 10 years old and has a very strict dress code.